-- 3.4.1.
+3.4.1.
 Health and safety legislation does not require new businesses to notify the Council when they start their operation.
 The service maintains a commitment to the provision of advice to new businesses where the council is the enforcing authority.
 Where possible, the first contact with a new business will focus on the provision of compliance advice.
 The Council supports the philosophy that effective regulation involves working with businesses.
-Officers will work with businesses to help them to comply with the law and to encourage the use of best practice. - 3.4.2.
+Officers will work with businesses to help them to comply with the law and to encourage the use of best practice.

+- 3.4.2.
 Targeted advice, visits and support to local businesses can aid local business growth particularly with new business start-ups.
-It is recognised that by supporting business to manage their risks effectively and proportionately, communities will be better protected, and the wider public health agenda will benefit - 3.4.3.
+It is recognised that by supporting business to manage their risks effectively and proportionately, communities will be better protected, and the wider public health agenda will benefit. - 3.4.3.
 All planning applications are circulated to officers for review, and advice is provided to the applicant where necessary. - 3.4.4.
-Officers will work with the Communications Team to use all available media outlets, including the Council's website to promote any relevant national strategies, changes in legislation or identified areas of concern.
+Referrals are made from the Council's Economic Development team where a business has contacted seeking advice and any relevant training opportunities or campaigns are shared via the Economic Development newsletter. - 3.4.5.
+Officers also work with the Communications Team to use all available media outlets, including the Council's website to promote any relevant national strategies, changes in legislation or identified areas of concern.